Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

 \cref{fig:simulation:lateral_control:path} shows the curvilinear track we considered, which was generated by interpolating waypoints using splines and reports trajectories associated to different controllers.
-Observe how the trajectory of the trained controller (in red) is significantly closer to the best achievable trajectory (in orange) compared to untrained one (in blue).
+Observe how the trajectory of the trained controller (in red) is significantly closer to the trajectory obtained by the omniscient controller (in orange) compared to the untrained one (in blue).
 The best achievable trajectory was obtained by solving a trajectory optimization problem using the true cost and the true dynamics, assuming foreknowledge of $r(t)$.

 The closed-loop costs of the three controllers are reported in \cref{table:simulation:laterl_control:closed_loop_costs}.
-Training ensures a $34.87\%$ reduction in the closed-loop cost, achieving a suboptimality of $15.10\%$.

-\cref{fig:simulation:lateral_control:state_trajectory} shows the state and input trajectories of the various controllers across time, further remarking the similarity between the tuned controller and the the best trajectory.
+Training ensures a $0.35$ reduction ($35\%$) in the closed-loop cost, achieving a suboptimality of $0.15$ ($15\%$). \cref{fig:simulation:lateral_control:state_trajectory} shows the state and input trajectories of the various controllers across time, further highlighting the similarity between the tuned controller and the the best trajectory.

 Finally, we use the technique described in \cref{section:imperfect_learning} to obtain a probabilistic bound on the norm $\|\J_\C(p^*)\|$, where $p^*$ denotes the optimal parameter. \cref{fig:simulation:lateral_control:uncertainty} depicts the predicted upper-bound for a given $\epsilon$ (and $\beta$ fixed to $10^{-10}$) across a range of uncertainty radii, that is, for different values of $\|\theta-\theta^0\|$.
 Selecting $\epsilon$ within the range $0.01$-$0.02$ yields an upper bound that closely matches the true norm (shown in red) without excessive conservatism.
 Conversely, larger values of $\epsilon$ lead to an underestimation of the true norm (see inset), highlighting the tradeoff between tightness of the bound and statistical confidence.